 The feature set corresponds to the latest release on the stable release channel.

-Features CE EE
+Features DKP CE DVP EE DKP SE+ DKP EE

 Declarative resources creation (GitOps ready)